Charmane Eastman: Background and education

-Eastman received a B.S. in Mathematics with a minor in Physics from SUNY Albany in 1965.
+Eastman received a B.S. in mathematics with a minor in physics from SUNY Albany in 1965.
 Then she worked as a laboratory technician at MIT, Harvard and the University of California at Berkeley.
 Eventually, she attended graduate school at the University of Chicago where she earned an M.S.
 (1976) and Ph.D.
 (1980) in biological psychology.
-Her graduate school advisor was Allan Rechtschaffen, Her dissertation was titled “Circadian rhythms of temperature, waking, and activity in the rat: dissociations, desynchronizations, and disintegrations.”
-She then completed a post-doctoral position in the Department of Psychiatry in 1983, also in Rechtscaffen’s Sleep Lab at the University of Chicago.
+Her graduate school advisor was Allan Rechtschaffen, Her dissertation was titled "Circadian rhythms of temperature, waking, and activity in the rat: dissociations, desynchronizations, and disintegrations."
+She then completed a post-doctoral position in the Department of Psychiatry in 1983, also in Rechtscaffen's Sleep Lab at the University of Chicago.

 Career

-In 1983 Rosalind Cartwright offered Eastman a faculty position in the Psychology Department at Rush University Medical Center (RUMC), Chicago, where, in 1987, she founded and became Director of the Biological Rhythms Research Laboratory.
-She is currently Professor in the Department of Psychiatry and Behavioral Sciences at RUMC.
+In 1983, Rosalind Cartwright offered Eastman a faculty position in the Psychology Department at Rush University Medical Center (RUMC), Chicago, where, in 1987, she founded and became Director of the Biological Rhythms Research Laboratory.
+She is currently Professor Emeritus in the Department of Psychiatry and Behavioral Sciences at RUMC.